-There are many varieties of Pinto beans in supermarkets today, so try to get the red or tan beans if possible.
-And as you’ll notice in the recipe method, we soak the beans overnight then boil and discard their water the first time around.
+There are many varieties of kidney beans in supermarkets today, try to get red or tan beans for this recipe if possible.
+And as you’ll notice in the recipe method that we soak the beans overnight then boil and discard their water the first time around.
 This is done traditionally with the thought that the beans will be easier on the tummy that way.
 As for Burghul, it is now easily found in mainstream grocery stores as well, under the name of “Bulgur.”
 If available, try to get the coarse Bulgur (#2).

 PS: in the photos above, it is apparent that the Burghul is overtaking the dish.
-This is how Cynthia likes to make it.
-Mom on the other hand, enjoys having more pinto beans in the Mjaddara.
+This is how my sister Cynthia who prepared and photographed this dish likes to make it.
+Mom on the other hand enjoys having more Kidney beans in the Mujadara.
 Hence the recipe ingredients below reflect the traditional way mom used to make it.

 - 1/4 cup Olive Oil

-- Soak the pinto beans in water overnight.
+- Soak the kidney beans in water overnight (optional, to soften them).

 - On the day of, boil the beans in a deep cooking pot for 5-10 minutes, discard their water, replenish with 4 cups of fresh warm water (water has to be warm so beans don’t shrink) and bring to a boil again on a gentle heat.

-- Meanwhile, in a deep fryin pan, fry the minced onions in 1/3 cup of frying oil for about 15-20 minutes or until they are caramelized and crunchy.
-Once they reach that stage, discard the cooking oil and carefully pour 2 cups of water from the boiling pinto beans into the frying pan and let the onions boil in water for about 10-15 minutes until the water turns deeply caramelized in color.
+- Meanwhile, in a deep frying pan, fry the minced onions in 1/3 cup of vegetable or olive oil for about 15-20 minutes or until they are caramelized and crunchy.
+Once they reach that stage, discard the cooking oil and carefully pour 2 cups of water from the boiling pinto beans into the frying pan with the onions and boil for 10-15 minutes until the water turns deeply caramelized in color.

-- Add the burghul (without washing it, but be careful for any debris) to the cooking pot, with 1/2 teaspoon of salt, and let it all boil for another 10-15 more minutes.
-The end result should be a stew with little water.
+- Add the bulgur to the cooking pot with the salt and let it all boil for another 10-15 more minutes.
+The end result should be a thick stew.

-- Serve hot or cold, with a side of plain Greek yogurt and veggies (green/raw onions, red radish…etc) and pita bread (optional).
+- Serve hot or cold, with a side of plain yogurt and greens such as raw onions, green onions, radish etc.. and pita bread (optional).